-Once the flour is thoroughly mixed and no more tiny balls of flour are floating, mix in the remaining ingredients until well combined and place the pot over medium heat.
+Once the flour is thoroughly mixed and there are no more lumps balls, mix in the remaining ingredients until well combined and place the pot over medium heat.

 Continuously stir the mixture for about 30 minutes or until it's almost firm.

-Pour the paste into a bowl or container and allow it to cool for few hours.
+Pour the paste into a bowl or container and allow it to cool for a few hours.